-Nasal polyps are small swellings or bags of fluid and mucous that occur in the linings of the nose or sinus cavity.
+Nasal polyps are small swellings or bags of fluid and mucus that occur in the linings of the nose or sinus cavity.
 They are usually harmless, and may cause discomfort – the most common symptoms they cause are a stuffy, runny nose.

 Nasal polyps can vary in size and number.
 They may occur as a single polyp or sometimes several grow like a small bunch of grapes on a stem.
 Polyps usually affect both nostrils and can gradually enlarge, blocking the nose.

 The exact cause of nasal polyps is unknown, but it is often associated with conditions that cause inflammation of the nose such as allergic rhinitis (hayfever), and rhinosinusitis (inflammation of the nose and sinus).
 It is also more common in people with asthma, cystic fibrosis and allergy to aspirin.

 What are the symptoms of nasal polyps?

 At first, the symptoms of nasal polyps are similar to those of having a cold – a blocked or runny nose, but colds usually only last 2 to 14 days and the symptoms improve on their own.
 If you have nasal polyps, the symptoms will not get better without treatment.

 Other symptoms of nasal polyps are:

 - Blocked nose and difficulty breathing through your nose.
 You may find you have to breathe through your mouth more often.
 This is especially troublesome at night and your sleep may be affected.

 - Ongoing runny nose.